12-step checklist for hiring employees

 Make it easy for your employees to access all your cloud programs

 Depending on your type of business, your employees may need access to non-confidential company information such as policies, training manuals, procedures or job-specific instructions.
-Consider using a single sign-on service like OneLogin, Okta or Google for Work.
+Consider using a single sign-on service like OneLogin, Okta or Google Cloud.
 You can set up each employee with access to personalised information.
 And if you set yourself up as an administrator, you can also restrict their access if you need to.
 Remember to make sure you can change the passwords to any third-party websites – there may be times when your employees no longer need access to these websites.

 Be clear about goals and expectations